Rubber15/LLL-api-S3/README.md

 Above is the Full stack web application in developement.
 The bottom right shows a local database, Bottom left is the React app, which accesses the Api, which is shown in the top left.
 Code for the API is found here:
 ## LO2 You use software **tooling and methodology** that continuously monitors and improve the software quality during software developement.

-## LO3 You **choose** and implement the most suitable software developement method for your software project.
+## LO3 You **choose** and implement the most suitable AIGLE software developement method for your software project.

 ## LO4 You **design and implement** a (semi)automated software release process that matches the need of the project context.